jurerotar/react-icons-sprite/README.md

       // optional: fileName: 'icons.svg'
     }),
   ],
-  output: {
-    // ensure your publicPath is set correctly if you deploy under a sub-path
-    // publicPath: '/',
-  },
 };
 ```

 ## How it works

 In **development mode**, the plugin does nothing special.
-Icons are rendered as they normally would from `react-icons`.
+Icons are rendered as they normally would from your icon library.
 This keeps hot module replacement (HMR) snappy — there’s no extra parsing of the codebase or regenerating of the sprite on every save.
-If the plugin were to build the sprite during dev, it would need to constantly scan for `react-icons` imports and rebuild the sheet, which is expensive and slows down iteration.
-So, in dev, you get the normal `react-icons` behavior.
+If the plugin were to build the sprite during dev, it would need to constantly scan for icon imports and rebuild the sheet, which is expensive and slows down iteration.
+So, in dev, you get the normal component behavior.

 In **build mode**, the plugin transforms your code.
-It parses each module, looks for imports from `react-icons/*`, and rewrites the JSX.
+It parses each module, looks for imports from supported React icon packages, and rewrites the JSX.
 Instead of rendering full inline `<svg>` trees, it replaces them with `<ReactIconsSpriteIcon iconId="..." />`.
 While doing this, it collects every unique icon used across the project.
 After the bundling step, the plugin renders all those icons once to static markup and generates a single SVG file containing `<symbol>` definitions for each one.
 Finally, it rewrites your bundle to point every `<ReactIconsSpriteIcon>` at that spritesheet using a `<use>` tag.

 The result: during development you keep fast feedback loops, and in production you ship a single optimized sprite file with lightweight `<use>` references.